These St Patrick's Day Cookie recipes are all easy to make and call for simple ingredients, yet the results look and taste absolutely fantastic.

 Allow the oven to heat to 350°F while finishing the cookie preparation.

-Bake 8 minutes or until set.
+Bake about 8 minutes, or until set.
 Allow the cookies to cool 2 minutes then transfer to a wire rack to completely cool to room temperature.

 This frozen cookie sandwich recipe makes 6 frosty shamrock cookies.